MetalPetal/MetalPetal/README.md

 # MetalPetal

-A image processing framework based on Metal.
+An image processing framework based on Metal.

 **MetalPetal is still in its early phase and isn't ready for day-to-day usage.**